daviesian/phantom-decoder/README.md

 Although they have the `.txt` extension, the data is stored in an undocumented, proprietary format.
 This repository contains Python scripts for decoding the files into more useful `.csv` files, ideal for use with software like [Dashware](http://www.dashware.net/).

+## How to use

+Run `python txt2csv.py path-to-file.TXT`.
+This will create `path-to-file.csv` in the same directory as the original `.TXT` file.

 ## File Format

 Bytes 0-11 are some sort of header and have not yet been decoded.